WebexSamples/webex-ai-agents/AI_CookBook/docs/prompt-design.md

 Stronger example:

-Ask for the Employee ID, because it is required to retrieve the PTO balance.
-Only check the PTO balance after the Employee ID has been provided.
+Ask for the Employee ID, then use it to retrieve the PTO balance.
+In this example, causality is strengthened by explicitly stating that the Employee ID is used to retrieve the PTO balance.

 ## Important Limitation